 Patrick Burns was a rancher, senator and philanthropist.
 He built one of the world’s largest integrated meat-packing empires, becoming one of the wealthiest Canadians of his time.
 He was also one of the “big four” western cattlemen who started the Calgary Stampede in 1912.

 He eventually purchased or built packing plants in Calgary, Edmonton, Vancouver, Prince Albert, Regina, Winnipeg and Seattle.
-Burns bought or opened more than 100 retail meat shops in Alberta and B.C., 65 creameries and cheese factories, 11 wholesale provision houses and 18 wholesale fruit houses.
+Burns bought or opened more than 100 retail meat shops in Alberta and B.C. which were enhanced by companies who have been constructing store fronts for a long time now, 65 creameries and cheese factories, 11 wholesale provision houses and 18 wholesale fruit houses.
 His empire spread overseas, with agencies in London, Liverpool and Yokohama.

 Edmonton’s Burns plant was closed in 1979 and operations were moved to Calgary.